vpsfreecz/vpsadminos/osctl/man/man8/osctl.8.md

 **/etc/lxc/lxc-usernet**.
 See the `user` commands.

 ## GROUPS
-Groups represent the CGroup hierarchy.
+Groups represent the cgroup hierarchy.
 It is possible to define groups that `osctld` will manage and configure their parameters.
 There are always at least two groups: **root** and **default**. **root** group is the parent of all managed groups and **default** is the group that containers are placed in unless